catsocks/tim/README.md

         -y       Assume yes when asked to start a conversation -h       Show this message

-By default tim will listen for a connection at any IPv4 address at port 7171, and use your username as your nickname unless you change it:
+By default tim will listen for a connection on any IPv4 address at port 7171, and use your username as your nickname unless you change it:

     $ tim -l -n gopher